Online Love Languages eWorkshop

 - Explanation of where the relationships need to adjust.

 Where: Online, delivered via zoom.
-You will receive a zoom link prior to the workshop where you will be able to access the eWorkshop.
+You will receive a zoom link one week prior to the eWorkshop.

 Cost: The early bird booking is $275.00 if registration occurs before 22nd June (GST included).
 The fee for registrations after the 22nd